 Interestingly, interviews with committee members revealed that as part of their role as memory actors, they were actually promoting what we can define as the “Mizrahi right to memory” in Israel.
 According to Kook, the right to memory is the “idea that remembrance should be made accessible and available to everyone” (Kook, 2020: 9).
 For Biton Committee members, the right to memory is about creating “historical justice” (committee member M.) that will “change the direction of the boat” (committee member A.).
 Realizing the Mizrahi right to memory “will tackle the long-lasting silencing of the Mizrahi voice” (committee member O.).
 When discussing the Mizrahi right to memory, committee members imagined the now-empowered Mizrahi student who, thanks to the committee’s work, will “know that he has history and roots” (committee member A.).
 This hypothetical student will now be able to “listen to his friends’ stories [about the past]” (committee member O.).
 Lastly, the interviewees were conscious of how they were enabling the Mizrahi right to memory when claiming that they were trying to “institutionalize forms of memory construction” (committee member K.).
 In essence, they were creating the infrastructure of memory, or what Halbwachs (1992) defined as the frameworks of memory, for enabling future remembering.

-Media representation and the power of media
+The power of media

 The Biton Committee final report, while recommending media-based mnemonic activities, including the new documentary series, ignores questions about the media, their role and their perceived power.
 However, the committee members who were interviewed for this study were fully aware of these issues.
 They mentioned, for example, how Israeli media systematically misrepresented Mizrahi communities and contributed to their stigmatization in Israeli society.
 The Israeli media, according to one interviewee, created the character “of a grotesque Jew who came from Islamic countries” (committee member S.).
 Another member claimed that this grotesque character is “shaping the Mizrahi stereotype until this very day” (committee member O.).
 Others highlighted that the problem of the Israeli media was not only a stereotypical representation of Mizrahi figures but also the lack of diversity among Israeli media professionals.
 “People working in the Israeli media […] clearly people working in the media before a decade or two, were part of the small but very dominant group of [Ashkenazi] people” (committee member M.).
 This lack of diversity, according to the interviewees, is partly to blame for the malrepresentation of Mizrahi Jews in the Israeli media.